A beginners guide to Bitcoin privacy

 Here is a podcast episode where I talk through the basics of coinjoin.

 Samourai Wallet offers the easiest and most effective coinjoin implementation, Whirlpool.
-Below is a simple walkthrough but to read a more in-depth look at it’s features see here
+Below is a simple walkthrough but to read a more in-depth look at it’s features see here and to see a video demonstrating the process below, click here.

 There is currently no coinjoin option for iOS.
 Recommended course of action…